JakubTuta/AI-assistant/README.md

 You are gonna need to log into your Gmail account through the console to enable the Gmail API

-1. Run the AI assistant program:
+## Running the program
+1. Open a console and type:
     ```bash
+    ollama serve
+    ```

+    1.1 (optionally) run a ollama/ollama container

+2. Now you can run the AI assistant program:
+    ```bash
     python assistant.py
     ```
-2. Follow the on-screen instructions to use voice or text commands.